-This inpatient acute leukemia service exposes fellows to standard and trial chemotherapeutic regimens for the treatment of newly diagnosed or relapsed acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), and aggressive myelodysplastic syndrome (MDS).
-In addition, fellows will learn the essentials of bone marrow biopsy and intrathecal chemotherapy techniques.
+Inpatient acute leukemia service.
+Provides comprehensive training in standard and trial chemotherapeutic regimens for newly diagnosed or relapsed acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL), and high-grade myelodysplastic syndrome (MDS).

 Sickle Cell Disease